-

 - E. S. Fedorov

-In view of the fact that tables for this analysis have now been compiled, it was possible to begin the application of this scientific discipline.
-A total of 5 tables have been compiled, namely, all tetragonaloid crystals are divided into 3 tables according to structures (hexahedral, dodecahedral and octahedral), and in addition one table for hypohexagonal and trigonaloid crystals (for the latter, structures are noted only for ideal crystals due to their significant accumulation).
-In all tables, ideal crystals are highlighted in a special column, and it is for them we have the most dense arrangement of points, which is why, also bearing in mind the inevitable inaccuracies in the graphically obtained constants, for such crystals in particular we will have to compare the largest series of crystals.
+In view that the tables for this analysis have now been compiled, it was possible to begin applying this scientific discipline.
+A total of 5 tables have been compiled, namely, all tetragonal crystals are divided into 3 tables according to structures (hexahedral, dodecahedral and octahedral), and in addition, there is one table for hypohexagonal and trigonal crystals (for the latter, structures are marked only for ideal crystals due to their significant accumulation).
+In all tables, ideal crystals are highlighted in a special column, and it is for them that we have the densest arrangement of points, which is why, bearing in mind the inevitable inaccuracies in the graphically obtained constants, for such crystals in particular we will have to compare the largest series of crystals.

 -